FELT-Labs/documentation/guides/data-provider.md

 # Data Provider

-A data provider is anybody who publishes data on Ocean protocol.
-The most important part is to ensure that published data are in the correct format.
-This is necessary so that FELT algorithms can load data and train the models.
+A data provider is anybody who publishes data on Ocean Protocol.
 When publishing data, you can either pick a trusted Ocean provider or run your own Ocean provider.
 Ocean provider then runs all the computation with your data.
 While publishing data you can set different dataset parameters like name, description, price, etc.

+When publishing private data, you don't provide download access but only compute access.
+For that you need to specify which algorithms can run on top of your data.
+If you want to allow FELT algorithm, the most important part is to ensure that published data are in the correct format.
+This is necessary so that FELT algorithms can load data and train the models.

+In general data scientists need to be aware of format of the data and its schema so they can create a meaningful algorithm.
+Data providers need to be awere of the algorithm that data scientist wants to run.
+If data providers allow this algorithm to be run on their data, they need to specify it in the metadata.

 ### Data provider vs Ocean provider